 Menstruation is a topic that affects all people worldwide, regardless of culture, religion, society, country or sometimes gender.
 If half of the world’s population bleeds monthly, why does it often feel so lonely, uncomfortable or even embarrassing?
+Why is there still a menstruation taboo in our society?

-Menstruation as a social taboo
+The Menstruation taboo

 The way we talk about menstruation has a direct influence on how we as a society think about it.
 Menstruation is seen as something very private, intimate and personal.
 There are rarely open discussions about what periods really mean for menstruating people and their bodies.
 Because menstruation is still socially a taboo, which brings shame with it.
 This leads us to learn to consciously hide menstruation.
 However, monthly bleeding is a natural and biological process that represents the origin of all life and can therefore be an expression of femininity.
 If every menstruating person bleeds for about 3000 days in their life, why isn’t it really talked about in the media or politics then?